Adam Clayton Powell Jr.: Family scandal

-Powell divorced again, and in 1960 married Yvette Flores Diago from Puerto Rico.
-They had a son, whom they named Adam Clayton Powell Diago, using the mother's surname as a second surname, according to Hispanic tradition.
-In 1980, this son changed his name to Adam Clayton Powell IV, dropping "Diago" from his name when he moved to the mainland United States from Puerto Rico to attend Howard University.
-Adam Clayton Powell IV, also known as A. C. Powell IV, was elected to the New York City Council in 1991 in a special election; he served for two terms.
-He also was elected as a New York state Assemblyman (D-East Harlem) for three terms and had a son named Adam Clayton Powell V. In 1994, and again in 2010, Adam Clayton Powell IV unsuccessfully challenged incumbent Rep. Charles B. Rangel for the Democratic nomination in his father's former congressional district.

-Family scandal

-In 1967, a U.S. Congressional committee subpoenaed Yvette Diago, the former third wife of Powell Jr. and the mother of Adam Clayton Powell IV.
-They were investigating potential "theft of state funds" related to her having been on Powell Jr.'s payroll but not doing any work.
-Yvette Diago admitted to the committee that she had been on the Congressional payroll of her former husband, Adam Clayton Powell Jr., from 1961 until 1967, although she had moved back to Puerto Rico in 1961.
+In 1967, a U.S. Congressional committee subpoenaed Yvette Diago while investigating potential "theft of state funds".
+This was related to Diago's having been on Powell Jr.'s payroll but not doing any work.
+Yvette Diago admitted she had been on her former husband's Congressional payroll from 1961 until 1967, though she had moved back to Puerto Rico in 1961.
 As reported by Time magazine, Yvette Diago had continued living in Puerto Rico and "performed no work at all," yet was kept on the payroll.
 Her salary was increased to $20,578 and she was paid until January 1967, when she was exposed and fired.

 Death

 In April 1972, Powell became gravely ill and was flown to a Miami hospital from his home in Bimini.
-He died there on April 4, 1972, at the age of 63, from acute prostatitis, according to contemporary newspaper accounts.
-After his funeral at the Abyssinian Baptist Church in Harlem, his son, Adam III, poured his ashes from a plane over the waters of Bimini.
+He died there April 4, 1972, at age 63, from acute prostatitis, according to contemporary newspaper accounts.
+His funeral took place at the Abyssinian Baptist Church in Harlem.
+Powell's son Adam III poured his father's ashes from a plane over the waters of Bimini.

 Legacy

 Adam Clayton Powell Jr. State Office Building at Adam Clayton Powell Jr. Boulevard and 125th Street in Harlem.

-Seventh Avenue north of Central Park through Harlem has been renamed as Adam Clayton Powell Jr. Boulevard.
+Seventh Avenue north of Central Park through Harlem was renamed Adam Clayton Powell Jr. Boulevard.
 One of the landmarks along this street is the Adam Clayton Powell Jr. State Office Building, named for Powell in 1983.

-In addition, two New York City schools were named after him, PS 153, at 1750 Amsterdam Ave., and a middle school, IS 172 Adam Clayton Powell Jr. School of Social Justice, at 509 W. 129th St. It closed in 2009.
-In 2011, the new Adam Clayton Powell Jr. Paideia Academy opened in Chicago's South Shore neighborhood.
+In addition, two New York City schools were named after him: PS 153 at 1750 Amsterdam Ave., and middle school IS 172 Adam Clayton Powell Jr. School of Social Justice, at 509 W. 129th St. (closed in 2009).
+In 2011, the Adam Clayton Powell Jr. Paideia Academy opened in Chicago's South Shore neighborhood.

-Investigations into Powell's misconduct have been cited as an impetus for a permanent ethics committee in the House of Representatives as well as a permanent code of conduct for House Members and their staff.
+Investigations into Powell's misconduct have been cited as an impetus for a permanent ethics committee in the House of Representatives as well as a permanent code of conduct for House members and their staff.